Tomatoes Nutrients | Right Shift Tomatoes Nutrients | Right Shift

 1. Supports Heart Health

 One of the top benefits of tomatoes is that they may support heart health.
-This is due to antioxidants like lycopene that fight oxidative stress and diminish the risk of cardiovascular conditions, hypertension and stroke.
+This is due to antioxidants like lycopene that fight oxidative stress and diminish the risk of cardiovascular conditions, hypertension , and stroke.
+With about 1 tomato calories ranging between 18–22 kcal and rich nutrients for tomatoes like potassium and fibre, they make a great addition to heart friendly diets.

 2. May Protect Against Neurodegenerative Conditions